sf219/sfweb/_posts/2021-01-29-enf-basics.md

 <br style="line-height:0px;" />

 <p>
 Finally, when using the voltage from the network to power lamps, the luminance they produce is proportional to the intensity they receive.
-Those skilled in the art would know there is a rectification process as well, but we shouldn't spoil a good story with non-linearities, should we?
+Those skilled in the art would say there's a rectification process as well, but we shouldn't spoil a good story with non-linearities, should we?
   </p>
   <br style="line-height:0px;" />
 <p>